-Hardwood floors will ultimately need refinishing with the wear and tear of everyday use.
-Before you decide to call a refinishing service, consider learning how to refinish a hardwood floor effectively on your own and save hundreds.
+Hardwood floors will need refinishing with the wear and tear of everyday use.
+Before you call a refinishing service, consider learning to refinish a hardwood floor effectively and save hundreds.

-On average, hiring someone to refinish your hardwood floors can cost upwards of $2,500, averaging out to $3-$8 per square foot.
-Refinishing your floors yourself is estimated to cost $500-$1000, saving you a lot more money and rewarding you with the proper skills and knowledge for the future.
-Following the steps below, you can learn to efficiently refinish your hardwood floors, making them look better than ever.
+Hiring someone to refinish your hardwood floors can cost $2,500, averaging $3-$8 per square foot.
+Refinishing your floors is estimated to cost $500-$1000, saving you a lot more money and rewarding you with the proper skills and knowledge for the future.
+Following the steps below, you can learn to refinish your hardwood floors, making them look better efficiently.

 Tools and Materials Needed